robertmuth/Cwerg/FrontEndC/README.md

   equivalents programs that use a smaller subset of the C language.
   For example, canonicalized programs do not use pre/post in-/decrement and do not have for or while loops.
+* translate.py contains a somewhat hacky Cwerg backend

+Note: the tests in this directory are only testing the canonicalizer

+The Cwerg code generation is exercised by ../Makefile.integration

 ## High Level Overview